© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Cefn Coch Cairn and Cist is a scheduled monument protected by Cadw under reference ME220.
 View the official record →

-Cefn Coch Cairn and Cist is a round cairn of Neolithic or Bronze Age date located in Meirionnydd, Wales.
+Cefn Coch Cairn and Cist is a prehistoric round cairn located in Meirionnydd, Wales, and is designated as a scheduled ancient monument under Cadw reference SAM ME220.
 It is designated a Scheduled Ancient Monument by Cadw under reference ME220.

 Cefn Coch Cairn and Cist dates from the prehistoric period, and is classified as a round cairn.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Cefn Coch Cairn and Cist is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is ME220.